Koushik-j/Koushik-j/README.md

 <h1 align="center">Hello 👋, My name is Koushik J</h1>
 <h3 align="center">Data Science Student | Exploring the Concepts of Data Science and Web development</h3>

+- 🔭 I’m currently working on ...
+NLP and GenAI projects
+- 🌱 I’m currently learning ...
+NLP techniques, LLM models and many more
+- 🤔 I’m looking for help with ...
+GenAI techniques
+- 📫 How to reach me: koushiklou7@gmail.com

 <!--
 **Koushik-j/Koushik-j** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.